 4 Considerations for Offering Recorded Lectures

 While recorded lectures are not a new technology, they have become increasingly common and popular during the pandemic.
 Though some benefits of recorded lectures are apparent (e.g., helpful for students who are sick), it might not always be clear to instructors what benefit these recordings serve, or their impact on student attendance, motivation, and learning.
 This resource offers considerations and suggestions for navigating recordings in our evolving educational landscape.
-This resource is a first step in approaching this complex question, and we invite feedback and recommendations!
+This resource is a first step in approaching this complex issue, and we invite feedback and recommendations!

 Click here to download this resource as an infographic.